Post-Industrial Oneiric Archaeology

 Concept

-Post-Industrial Oneiric Archaeology presents a nature morte made of obsolete technologies which have been brought back to life through the projection of a virtual scenography.
-The combination of these seemingly unrelated, physical and virtual elements transforms this composition into a re-animated exquisite corpse.
-As in other works of the series, the animated composition is approached with a musical sense of rhythm and balance.
+Post-Industrial Oneiric Archaeology presents a nature norte, built from pieces of obsolete technologies, onto which a virtual scenography is projected.
+The combination of these seemingly unrelated, physical and virtual elements transforms the composition into a re-animated exquisite corpse.
+As in other works of the series, the (silent) animated composition is approached with a musical sense of rhythm and balance.

-The design of this artwork evokes the style of Art Deco radios from the 1930s and 40s, which are characterized by an aesthetic development beyond their functionality; there is a explicit intention in these designs towards the visual impact of the device.
-It was a time of political revolt and financial crisis, in which the radio became much more than a means of communication; it symbolized the era of the machine, a new future and, as such, it became a builder of realities.
+The design of this artwork evokes the style of Art Deco radios from the 1930s and 40s, which are characterized by an aesthetic development, beyond their functionality; there is a explicit intention in their design towards the visual impact of the device.
+It was a time of political upheaval and financial crisis, in which the radio became much more than a means of communication.
+It symbolized the beginning of the era of the machine; a new future that positioned it as a builder of realities.

-The confluence of augmented reality and antique magic tricks in this work, suggests a meeting of past and future in the constantly mutating instant.
-Other nods to history include iconography which reminds of the Dutch and Flemish Vanitas, still life paintings from 16th & 17th centuries, aimed at capturing the passage of ephemeral elements, such as time and light.
+The confluence in this work of mixed reality techniques with antique magic tricks, suggests a meeting of past, future and what could have been, in the constantly mutating instant.
+Other nods to history include iconography reminiscent of Vanitas paintings or memento mori, aimed at capturing the passage of ephemeral elements, such as time and light.